JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 The BABE authorship task automatically inserts these digest items in each block it authors.

 Because the runtime needs to interpret these pre-runtime digests, they are not optional.
-That means runtimes that expect the pre-digests require the pre-digests, and cannot be used unmodified in nodes that don't provide the pre-digests.
+That means runtimes that expect the pre-digests cannot be used, unmodified, in nodes that don't provide the pre-digests.
 Unlike other runtimes in the Recipes where runtimes can be freely swapped between nodes, the babe-grandpa-runtime can only be used in a node that is actually running BABE